How do I use untied for capital gains or losses? And what's a capital gain anyway?

 It is not stuff that you buy and sell as your trade.

-Do capital gains appear on my tax return?
+Do capital gains or losses appear on my tax return?

-There are lots of exemptions that mean that for most people capital gains won't appear on your tax return.
-For example, you won't need to declare capital gains if:
+There are lots of exemptions that mean that for many people capital gains won't appear on your tax return.

 Note: what is a chargeable asset?